Master of Arts in Humanities

 - articulate a theoretically informed interdisciplinary question and find, organize, and present evidence to support a response to it.

 Written English Proficiency Requirement

 Level One (entry)

-The department admissions committee will evaluate Level One written English proficiency on the basis of the applicant’s 500-word statement of purpose, and an eight to ten page writing sample on a humanities-related topic.
-Taken together these should show that the applicant understands the nature of the program, has thought carefully about her/his reasons for applying and can articulate them effectively, and can express clearly and thoughtfully in writing on ideas and materials appropriate to the program.
+The department admissions committee will evaluate Level One written English proficiency on the basis of the applicant’s 500-word statement of purpose, and an eight to ten-page writing sample on a humanities-related topic.
+Taken together these should show that the applicant understands the nature of the program, has thought carefully about their reasons for applying and can articulate them effectively, and can express clearly and thoughtfully in writing on ideas and materials appropriate to the program.